z-esmaily/Spawn_Gradient_Descent/README.md

   <img src="Images/Ackley/PROPOSED_bw_zoomed.png" alt="SPGD" width="330" />
 </p>

-  Figure: Plot of points obtained by various methods on the quadratic function with a fixed starting point of [0.0, 0.5] over 27 steps.

-## Random Starting Point Evaluation
+### Evaluation with Random Starting Points
 To evaluate and display the performance of various methods with random starting points over 100 iterations, run the following code:

     python Compare_Random_Init_Point.py

-Here too, by default, a simple quadratic function is used as the test function.
+By default, a simple quadratic function is used as the test function.
 However, you can change this by selecting the desired function name as follows:

     python Compare_Random_Init_Point.py --function_name <function_name>

-##  with considering an epsilon distane to minimum point
+#### Evaluation of Time Efficiency
+Evaluation of the average computation time of various methods with random starting points over 100 iterations:

 ----
 ## CIFAR Dataset Testing

 For testing on the **CIFAR** dataset, we based our implementation on the existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) method.
 Our optimizer is defined in the `spawngd.py` file located in the *optimizers* folder.

 Experiments were conducted on the *ResNet* and *DenseNet* models.
 The trained models are stored in the *checkpoint* directory.
 To compare different methods and view the results, you can run the `SPAWNGD.ipynb` notebook.

 All materials related to the CIFAR dataset testing are available through this [Google Drive link](https://drive.google.com/drive/folders/1jp--CqS57AgXeLgCOx1HfgFDYy_c7pCo?usp=drive_link).